How to Pay for College

 Financial aid is money to help you pay for your education expenses.
-Types of aid includes grants and scholarships, work study and loans.
+Types of aid include grants and scholarships, work-study and loans.
 The amount you receive is determined by your Cost of Attendance (COA) and Expected Family Contribution (EFC).

 In order to be considered for financial aid, you must complete the Free Application for Federal Student Aid (FAFSA) at fafsa.ed.gov.